FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 document.
 When we compile the document shown to an output file and view it we notice that output is, as seen no different from not adding the fields of title and author.
 We need to add another command to actually show the title author and date in the output document.
-We add the command in the following example.
+The part of the file before the
+\begin{document} command is called the preamble, and is used to "configure" the LaTeX typesetter and change various parameters for typesetting.

 ..
 L10